Tourist First

 Welcome to Stephen M. Bailey's Tourist First!
 I hope these photos and impressions from my travels will help you plan your own trips.

 These blog posts are not updated once they're posted.
 For example, my post about a July 2019 visit to Venice does not reflect the terrible damage done by flooding in November 2019.
 And some hotel links may no longer work, though I try to delete them when that happens.
-Please leave a comment or email me (stephenmbailey@gmail.com) if you see errors in my posts.
+Please leave a comment or email me (stephenmbailey@gmail.com) if you have questions about any post or if you see errors.

 General Travel